Charlotte Bonaparte Gabrielli: Biography

-During the restoration of her uncle Napoleon for a period known as the Hundred Days, Charlotte was granted the title of French princess (22 March 1815) and the qualification of Imperial Highness.
-Charlotte was then married on 27 December 1815 to the Roman prince Mario Gabrielli (1773 – 1841).
+During the restoration of her uncle Napoleon for a period known as the Hundred Days, Charlotte was granted the title of French Princess (22 March 1815) and the qualification of Imperial Highness.
+Charlotte was then married on 27 December 1815 in Rome to the Roman Prince Mario Gabrielli (Rome, 6 December 1773 – Rome, 17 September 1841), Prince of Prossedi.
 He was the scion of an old Italian Catholic family from Gubbio, the son of the Napoleonic deputy mayor of Rome and nephew of a former Cardinal Secretary of State.
 She thus became the Princess Gabrielli until his death in 1841.

 An outspoken and sincere woman, the Italians referred to Princess Gabrielli as "a true Bonaparte".
-Even after the fall of Napoleon, she always remained loyal to her uncle's memory, and had a particular affection for her paternal grandmother, Madame Mère, to whom she remained attached until her death at Palazzo Bonaparte-d'Aste, in the Roman Piazza Venezia, in 1836.
+Even after the fall of Napoleon, she always remained loyal to her uncle's memory and had a particular affection for her paternal grandmother, Madame Mère, to whom she remained attached until her death at Palazzo Bonaparte-d'Aste, in the Roman Piazza Venezia, in 1836.

-She was an avid book collector and the patroness of a literary and intellectual circle that regularly met at her husband's villa on the Janiculum from the years 1820-1840.
-The "Villa Gabrielli al Gianicolo" was one of the must-see stops of Grand Tour travelers because of the magnificent view on the city, and is currently the Roman headquarters of the Pontifical North American College.
+She was an avid book collector and the patroness of a literary and intellectual circle that regularly met at her husband's villa on the Janiculum from the years 1820 to 1840.
+The "Villa Gabrielli al Gianicolo" was one of the must-see stops of Grand Tour travellers because of the magnificent view of the city, and is currently the Roman headquarters of the Pontifical North American College.

-Charlotte survived her husband as the Dowager Princess Gabrielli (1841–1865) and the following year she quietly remarried to her faithful admirer the Cavaliere Settimio Centamori.
+Charlotte survived her husband as the Dowager Princess Gabrielli (1841–1865) and the following year she quietly remarried to her faithful admirer the Knight Settimio Centamori.
 With the rise of Emperor Napoleon III, Charlotte was again officially included in the Imperial family and recognized as Princess Bonaparte with the qualification of Highness (21 February 1853).
-Princess Gabrielli died on 6 May 1865, aged seventy, at Palazzo Gabrielli in Rome.
+Princess Gabrielli died on 6 May 1865, aged seventy, at the Palazzo Gabrielli in Rome.

 Marriage and children

-On 27 December 1815, in Rome, Charlotte Bonaparte married prince Don Mario Gabrielli, prince of Prossedi (6 December 1773 – 17 September 1841), with whom she had eight children:
+On 27 December 1815, in Rome, Charlotte Bonaparte married Don Mario Gabrielli, Prince of Prossedi (Rome, 6 December 1773 – Rome, 17 September 1841), with whom she had eight children: